-The Robert H. Smith School of Business and the Gettysburg Foundation have partnered to co-develop customized leadership programs for executives that integrate the lessons from Battle of Gettysburg.
+The Lessons on Leadership program offered by the University of Maryland's Robert H. Smith School of Business is a customized leadership program for executives that integrate the lessons from Battle of Gettysburg.
 These intensely experiential programs push participants to think differently about their individual and organizational challenges through engagement in action-oriented activities, both on the battlefield and in the classroom.

 As one of the most well-documented and studied battles in American history, the Battle of Gettysburg offers a rich set of characters, personalities, decisions and examples of organization that resonate even today in modern organizations.